Trimble County Generating Station

 In January 2009, the developer resubmitted an air permit application, according to Energy Justice Network.

-The permit was remanded by U.S. EPA to Kentucky Division for Air Quality for analysis of Best Achievable Control Technologies (BACT) determination during startup and shutdown of equipment and for clarification of the applicability of regulation under Kentucky's Air Toxics regulation 401 KAR 63:020.
-The permit has been redrafted.
-The public review period on the permit is closed.
-The permit should be issued as a proposed shortly.
+The permit was sent by the U.S. EPA to the Kentucky Division for Air Quality for analysis of Best Achievable Control Technologies (BACT) determination during startup and shutdown of equipment and for clarification of the applicability of regulation under Kentucky's Air Toxics regulations.

 - Owner: Louisville Gas and Electric Company